Jackyijun/Power-Outage-Investigation/README.md

 **Sample Size:** number of outage durations that has been categorized as caused by severe weather

+**Significance level:** 0.05

 <iframe src="assets/fig_9_hypothesis_test.html" width=800 height=600 frameBorder=0></iframe>

+**P-Value:** 0.0

+**Conclusion:** Since the P-value is 0, which is lower than 0.05, we shall reject our null hypothsis.
+Our hypothesis test suggests that the mean outage duration caused by severe weather is significantly higher than the overall outage duration.
+This favors our alternative hypothsis: Severe weather related outage durations ***are not*** randomly sampled from the population of outage duration.